 - Low-calorie levels

 - The taste is not of the best quality

 - The beans come in very large bags which can go stale

 The matcha green and Rooibos red tea leaves blend set Tieman’s coffee apart with four times more antioxidants than other coffee blends.
 Matcha green tea leaves provide up to 7 hours of a full burst of energy while burning excessive stored fat.
 Goji berry powder comes with anti-inflammatory properties, while Rooibos is excellent with sensitive stomachs.
-It also prevents coffee-breath, which can be such a nuisance.
+It also prevents coffee breath, which can be such a nuisance.

-Tieman’s low acid coffee boasts in 100% pure made from pure Arabica beans and zero artificial additives.
+Tieman’s coffee boasts 100% pure made from pure Arabica beans and zero artificial additives.
 It claims to offer five times more antioxidants than green tea, three times more than a glass of pomegranate juice, and four times more than dark chocolates.
 That is quite some antioxidants if you ask me!